Fairleigh Dickinson University's program is accredited by Council for the Accreditation of Educator Preparation (CAEP).

 • EDUC6797 Clinical Teaching: Multisensory Mathematics Instruction for Students with Disabilities

-• EDUC 6626 Neurophysiological Basis of Learning Problems
+• EDUC6626 Neurophysiological Basis of Learning Problems

 • EDUC7674 Master’s Seminar: Research in Specialization

-Orton Gillingham Teacher Concentration
+Orton Gillingham Teacher Track (15 credits)

 • EDUC6792 Assistive Technology for the Inclusive Classroom